Billette/ece-technologies-web-labs/lab3/README.md

-# Lab 2
+# Lab 3

 In this lab, we were asked to do a simple project that runs a 'hello world' app.
+We expose a simple REST API that get, delete and post metrics

 ## Prerequisites

 Before you begin, you first need to install ```nodejs```.
+You also need **Postman** to post, get and delete the metrics

-## Installing Lab 2 TypeScripte
+## Installing Lab 3

 Move to your project directory after cloning the repository.
 Then, run the command :
 ```